Facing the daunting task of drying a wet carpet after water damage? Learn quick and efficient ways to tackle this issue and save your carpet.

 I’d highly recommend using a fan and or turning on your AC to help speed up the drying process, and prevent mold from developing as water evaporates.

-Depending on how wet your carpet is, you may want to use several fans throughout the room or home so that it dries more quickly.
-If possible, point fans towards doors and windows so they'll be open while you're drying the carpet.
+Depending on how wet your carpet is, and the size of the room you may want to use several fans throughout the home so that it dries more quickly.
+If possible, point fans towards doors and windows so they’ll be open while you’re drying the carpet.

 5 | Place Wet Carpet in the Sun for More Dry Time